-Indicator Target/Policy Outcome Relevant Objectives Performance Amount (sqm) of completed development on land within and adjoining the Central Corridor Redevelopment of land within and adjoining Central Corridor to support further improvement/enhan cement 2, 4, 14, 16 No development was completed on land within or adjoining the Central Corridor in 2021/22.
-Number and type of improvements made to parking and reception facilities Improved parking and reception facilities 2, 4, 14, 16 No additional parking facilities have been provided over the monitoring period 2021/22.
-There have however been improvements to some existing parking facilities, these include: Refurbishment of Alfred Street car park was completed in 2021/22 to provide two new extensions, new fencing and new surfacing New electric vehicle charging facilities have been installed at Central car park Amount (sqm) of improved vehicular, pedestrian and cycling linkages through Central Corridor CS22 2, 4, 14, 16 None in 2021/22.
-Number and type of improvements made to landscaping, CS22 2, 4, 14, 16 None in 2021/22.
+Indicator Target/Policy Outcome Relevant Objectives Performance Amount (sqm) of completed development on land within and adjoining the Central Corridor Redevelopment of land within and adjoining Central Corridor to support further improvement/enhan cement 2, 4, 14, 16 No development was completed on land within or adjoining the Central Corridor in 2022/23.
+Number and type of improvements made to parking and reception facilities Improved parking and reception facilities 2, 4, 14, 16 No additional parking facilities have been provided over the monitoring period 2022/23.
+There have however been improvements to some existing parking facilities, these include: 6 new electric vehicle chargers have been installed in Banks Street car park 4 new electric vehicle chargers have been installed at Talbot Multistorey car park, increasing the total from 2x 22 kilowatt chargers to 6x 22 kilowatt chargers.
+2 new electric vehicle chargers have been installed at West Street Multi-storey car park, increasing the total from 2x 22 kilowatt chargers to 4x 22 kilowatt chargers.
+1 electric vehicle charger has been installed at Bispham Village car park (limited wait car park)

+Indicator Target/Policy Outcome Relevant Objectives Performance South King Street car park is currently under renovation and will provide an extra 53 spaces.
+Amount (sqm) of improved vehicular, pedestrian and cycling linkages through Central Corridor CS22 2, 4, 14, 16 None in 2022/23.
+Number and type of improvements made to landscaping, signage, lighting and security CS22 2, 4, 14, 16 None in 2022/23.